LohithkumarBR/yoga_page/README.md

 # yoga_page
 This page showcases a Yoga Experience Platform, featuring two sections.
 The first section introduces the platform with a headline, image, brief description, and a "Get Started" button.
 The second section provides details on different types of yoga, like Acro yoga, Vinyasa, Hatha, and Kundalini, each accompanied by images and descriptions, with a "Back" button to return to the previous section.
 It uses Bootstrap for responsive design and structured layout.
+# Feature enhancement
+To improve the Yoga Experience Platform, interactive video tutorials for each yoga type could be added.
+A progress tracker would help users set and monitor their fitness goals.
+Additionally, offering personalized yoga plans, live chat with instructors, and options to share achievements on social media would enhance user engagement and support.
   # Refer to the below image
 ![yoga-output-v2](https://github.com/user-attachments/assets/ac707679-011e-4c4d-8ae8-288c5aa4f83e)
   # Design Files: